Photoshop Halftone Dot Pattern tutorial

 Step 9: Apply the filters

-Click OK to close the Filter Gallery and apply the two filters to the image.
+Click OK to close the Filter Gallery and apply your filters.

-The document is filled with the halftone dots.
-We’ll blend the dots in with the image next.
+Photoshop fills your document with the halftone dots.
+We’ll blend these dots into the image in the next step.

 The halftone dot pattern.